tomaz/appledoc/Readme.markdown

 Using appledoc
 ==============

 Use `appledoc --help` to see the list of all command line switches.
-Read more about appledoc on [appledoc site](http://appledoc.gentlebytes.com) and check short help, documentation and tips on [appledoc's GitHub page](http://tomaz.github.com/appledoc/).
+Read more about appledoc on [appledoc site](http://appledoc.gentlebytes.com) - don't forget to check short help, documentation and tips while there!
 Use [appledoc issues page](https://github.com/tomaz/appledoc/issues) to submit bug and feature requests.
 Before submitting, read through open issues to see if the issue is already there and vote on it or add a comment.
 You can also check closed issues as your request may have already been covered but the issue remains - feel free to add a comment!

 Installation tips
 -----------------